 This article shares what I learned and how you can you benefit.

-I interview one life science professional each week on #MedDevice, a Twitter chat on Thursdays at 8 pm Eastern Time.
-(Want to be a guest?
-Here’s a backgrounder.)
+I used to interview one life science professional each week on #MedDevice, a Twitter chat on Thursdays at 8 pm Eastern Time.

 Lesson One: You don’t need a huge audience in order to make an impact.